What to Know About Property Lien Searches

-If the lien was on behalf of a business or other person, they may not realize that they need to release the lien on the property.
+If the lien was on behalf of a business or other person, they might not realize that they need to release the property’s lien.
 This situation can be more difficult to resolve.

 If you have taken responsibility for the lien, you may need to make the final payment contingent on the lien release being signed.

 For the lien to be removed from the records, the county will need to be given a lien release that has been notarized.
-This will mean that a meeting at your bank could be necessary, for payment of funds, and to have the release notarized.
+This will mean that a meeting at your bank could be necessary to pay funds and have the release notarized.

-For larger businesses, this may not be possible, though they are more likely to have a process for dealing with these situations.
+This may not be possible for larger businesses, though they are more likely to have a process for dealing with these situations.

 Understanding how to remove a lien from a home with be paramount to having a successful closing.